28 February 2020

 o.
 What is the deadline for applications for bursaries?

 Applications have closed (31 January).
-Decisions will be communicated in early February.
+Decisions were communicated in late February.

 p.
 Where can I find information about accommodation?